-For Hard (concrete) surface a strong, solid, and durable sole shoe is required as shoes tend to wear quickly on this surface.
+For Hard (concrete) surfaces a strong, solid, and the durable sole shoe is required as shoes tend to wear quickly on this surface.
 It’s a more difficult surface to manage feet on solid concrete.

 That is why shoe upper and outsole must be resilient and firm, normally vinyl and leather martial can serve the purpose.

 Pro Tip: If you prefer to play on Hard Court then check your shoes regularly for wear and replace periodically, to avoid any injury.

 These shoes are designed for all types of surfaces and deliver the best performance in all conditions.
 A player doesn’t need to change shoes again and again for each court surface.
 You may call them all-rounder shoes.

 Whether you are an occasional/recreational player or don’t have a specific preference of court surface then these All-Court shoes are the best for you.
 Almost all famous brands design these shoes.

 Budget Matters: What should be the Budget for Tennis Shoes?

 If you are thinking how much should I spend on tennis shoes?

 Keep in mind that you will get what you pay for.
 By spending more bucks for star-player shoes does not mean you’ll get well-suited shoes.
 Just have some research (as given in this guide) and then go for your pair of shoes.